al-ptk/nosql-table/log.md

 I realize now: I never tried to solve the problem on paper, before attempting to implement it.
 I mentioned pseudocode before — I should've just done that... right?
 Maybe.
 I did not have in mind before that html creates tables by rows, not columns.
 I could create my own custom table, but using the default one seem better...

 I have relearned my lesson.
 Coding is hard.
 There is a reason why copying from stack overflow is such a popular meme, and that is because "cheating" can be quite the temptation when facing a confusing problem.

+## Day 4

+Current status of the project:

+- I do not like how I manage the state of the table.
+- The whole table rendering revolves around the modelling of the data, which complicates things further.
+- The html table is counter intuitive to what I am trying to do.

+This is a hard problem, one that is requiring many iterations, and that frustrastes me.
+The temptation is just to scrap it all and start anew, but I do not like this impulse.
+Nevertheless, I will scrape it all and try again from a clean slate.